 Underneath, the layout remains the same with a single side brush and combo brush.

 All the latest Roborock options utilize the all-rubber side brush.
-I prefer this versus the older version with the bristled tips for longevity.
+I prefer this to the older version with the bristled tips for longevity.

 Like all Roborock options, the S4 Max relies on a LIDAR sensor to track and map out its location.
-One reason I like a laser sensor is its precision and non-reliance on light to navigate.
+I like a laser sensor because of its precision and non-reliance on light to navigate.

-The S4 Max will start traversing along the edges before cleaning the middle portions in straight lines.
+The S4 Max will traverse along the edges before cleaning the middle portions in straight lines.

-Users have the option to increase or decrease passes between one and three times.
+Users can increase or decrease passes between one and three times.
 This feature provides a level of flexibility you don’t often see in other brands at this price point.

 For instance, the 360 S6 robot doesn’t have this capability.
-It will go around once by default, and only in the zone tab users can adjust the number of passes.
+It will go around once by default, and users can only adjust the number of passes in the zone tab.